-My favourite meals are always those that are simple enough to pull together on a weeknight, use only a few ingredients, and create minimal dishes / mess to clean up.
-Even better if it's something like my Ricotta and Spinach Egg Bake or a Roasted Pumpkin Frittata that can do double duty for breakfast or dinner.
+My favourite meals are always those that are simple enough to pull together on a weeknight, use only a few ingredients, and create minimal dishes/mess to clean up.
+Even better if it's something like our family's favorite Swedish pancakes that can do double duty for breakfast or dinner.

-Did you know that you can bake a giant cast iron skillet pancake, and that it puffs up with gloriously crisp, dramatically high sides, all the while maintaining an impossibly soft, custardy center?
+But if we're going to be having pancakes for dinner, why not go for a Savory Dutch Baby Pancake?
+A giant cast iron skillet pancake that puffs up with gloriously crisp, dramatically high sides, all the while maintaining an impossibly soft, custardy center?
 It's like a gigantic Yorkshire pudding, except better, if you can even imagine.
+And the fact that it's packed with protein thanks to the high ratio of eggs and milk?
+Yes please!

-When I decided to try throwing Parmesan cheese and a judicious amount of black pepper into the mix, add in a little bit of wholegrain spelt flour and serve the whole thing with hot, buttery peas in the middle, well, I gave myself a mighty big pat on the back.
-And, lo, it is every bit as good as I hoped it might be.
+After testing a dozen or so Dutch Baby recipes, I decided to throw in a handful of Parmesan cheese and a judicious amount of black pepper into the mix, add in a little bit of wholegrain flour, and serve the whole thing with hot, buttery peas in the middle.
+Well, I gave myself a mighty big pat on the back after that recipe test—it is every bit as good as I hoped it might be.
+If you're in to the savory baked goods vibe, I think you'll also enjoy our viral savory cottage cheese muffins recipe, but I'll let you be the judge of that.

 So let's get into it, and make this gloriously cheesy, puffed up drama queen of an oven pancake together.